How to Buy ETFs on DEGIRO

 Why is my ETF visible on DEGIRO but not available to buy?

 The most common reason is a missing KID (Key Information Document) in your local language, or the product not being authorised for sale in your country of residence.
-This frequently affects US-listed ETFs (VOO, VTI, SPY, QQQ) due to PRIIPs regulations — these are simply unavailable to EU and UK retail investors.
-If you see this, search for a UCITS equivalent instead.
-For example, CSPX (iShares Core S&P 500 UCITS) tracks the same index as SPY and is fully available on DEGIRO for EU investors.
+This frequently affects US-listed ETFs (VOO, VTI, SPY, QQQ) due to PRIIPs regulations — these are unavailable to EU and UK retail investors.
+If you see this, search for a UCITS equivalent tracking the same index: for most major indices one or more exist, and they will have a KID in your language.
+Cost and tax treatment differ between the US original and the UCITS version, so compare the specific pair rather than assuming they are equivalent on anything other than the index.

 Can I set up automatic recurring ETF investments on DEGIRO?